Telefonica/mistica-android/.github/instructions/review-breaking-changes.instructions.md

 For any potential breaking change:
 - Create a separate comment describing why it may break existing consumers.
-- When detecting a potential breaking change:
 - Remind the author to apply the "Breaking change" label to the PR.
 - Remind that migration notes are not expected inside the PR; they must be added later when drafting the release (via "Draft new Release").